1cepeak/acc-broadcast-adapter/README.md

 process.on('beforeExit', () => adapter.destroy());
 ```

-> Don't forget to destroy your connection using `adapter.destroy()` when Node.js process will be killed
+> Don't forget to destroy your connection using `adapter.destroy()` when Node.js process will be killed.

 ### `createBroadcastAdapter` configuration parameters